Kinto/kinto-admin/README.md

 ## Installation

-NodeJS v4+ and npm 2.14+ should be instaled and available on your machine.
+NodeJS v4+ and npm 2.14+ should be installed and available on your machine.

 ```bash
 $ npm install -g kinto-admin